Interested in 3D printing? Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printing.

 Any company or organization may 3D print medical devices.
 However, any medical devices both manufactured in the USA or imported from outside the USA must be approved by the FDA (U.S. Food and Drug Administration).

-3D printing giants Stratasys, EOS and 3D Systems both offer professional and industrial 3D printing solutions for businesses.
+Giants like Stratasys, EOS and 3D Systems both offer professional and industrial 3D printing solutions for businesses.

 3D printed things can be purchased almost in a lot of places.
 First of all, many major cities have 3D printing stores where you can buy 3D printed objects and even 3D printers.
-Perhaps the most popular place to buy 3D printed things is through an online 3D printing service.
+Perhaps the most popular place to buy 3D printed things is through an online service.
 These services let you upload an STL file and have it printed and delivered.
-Many other similar 3D printing services exist.
+Many other similar services exist.

 Also, ALL3DP offers a 3D printing price comparison service that makes uploading your file and selecting the material and printing service a snap.